jmablog/tinieR/README.md

 TINY_API = "YOUR-API-KEY-HERE"
 ```

-## Usage
+## Shrinking An Image

-To shrink an image, provide a path to the file relative to the current working directory:
+To shrink an image file's size, provide a path to the file relative to the current working directory:

 ``` r
 tinify("example.png")
 ```

-By default, `tinify` will create a new file with the suffix '_tiny' in the same directory as the original file (e.g. "example_tiny.png" using the above example).

-To instead overwrite the original file with the new smaller file, use `overwrite = TRUE`:
+By default, `tinify` will create a new file with the suffix '_tiny' in the same directory as the original file.
+To instead overwrite the original file with the newly shrunk file, use `overwrite = TRUE`:

 ``` r
 tinify("example.png", overwrite = TRUE)
 ```

+## Using The Shrunk Image

 Tinify can also return the absolute file path to the newly shrunk file, as a string, with `return_path = TRUE`.
 This can be passed in to another function that takes an image file path to automate shrinking filesizes when, for example, knitting a document: